adambartholomew/serverless-step-functions-local/README.md

-# serverless-step-functions-local
+# serverless-step-functions-local-docker
 Run AWS step functions offline with Serverless!

 This is a plugin for the [Serverless Framework](https://serverless.com/).
 It uses [stepfunctions-localhost](https://www.npmjs.com/package/stepfunctions-localhost) to emulate step functions with AWS' provided tool for local development.
+Alternatively you can run your own emulator such as [aws-stepfunctions-local](https://hub.docker.com/r/amazon/aws-stepfunctions-local) docker container.

 ## Requirements